Tech Talk - Photos

 Always, always, save the scanned photo as an uncompressed TIF file.
 Later, you can edit it or resize it for whatever purpose you need, then save it as a compressed JPG file.

 DPI is dots per inch, and is the standard reference for printing to paper.
 PPI is pixels per inch, and is the standard reference for digital images.
 It may be wrong to say DPI when talking digital stuff, but the term is universal and understandable.
 I will try to use PPI.

-For lack a a recognized standard, the goal is to follow (and improve on, if feasible) the general guidelines of the National Archives and the Federal Agencies Digitization Guidelines Initiative to produce digital images that are 5000 pixels along their wide dimension, regardless of resolution.
-National Archives recommends 4000 pixels wide for 35mm slides and film up to 4x5 inches; 6000 pixels wide for film 4x5 inches, up to 8x10 inches; and 8000 pixels wide for film 8x10 inches and larger. (see page 60 of Technical Guidelines for Digitizing Cultural Heritage Materials, link below)
+For lack of a recognized standard, the goal is to follow (and improve on, if feasible) the general guidelines of the National Archives and the Federal Agencies Digitization Guidelines Initiative to produce digital images that are 5000 pixels along their wide dimension, regardless of resolution.
+National Archives recommends 4000 pixels wide for 35mm slides and film up to 4x5 inches; 6000 pixels wide for film 4x5 inches, up to 8x10 inches; and 8000 pixels wide for film 8x10 inches and larger. (see page 60 of FADGI Technical Guidelines for Digitizing Cultural Heritage Materials, in the Links section below)